A Denver Traumatic Brain Injury Lawyer Understands the Pain You're In

 - Ski accidents

 In many cases, it may not be immediately clear that you suffered a traumatic brain injury.
 For example, you may hit your head and believe that you simply have a headache that will go away.
 In reality, you may have suffered a concussion, bleeding of the brain, or bruising of the brain, all of which are types of traumatic brain injury.

 Many mild concussions heal fully in time, but in other cases, brain injuries have severe, lasting, and ongoing effects.
 A person who has suffered from a traumatic brain injury may experience a change in mood and personality.
 He or she may become easily fatigued, may have difficulty concentrating, and may suffer from a number of different cognitive impairments.
 The effects of the traumatic brain injury may last for days, years, or a lifetime.
 There may be no effective way to provide complete treatment and ensure full recovery.
 Survivors of TBI and their families often have to manage the consequences of a brain injury for the rest of the injured person's life.

 A Denver Injury Attorney Can Help

 If you or a loved one suffered a traumatic brain injury due to another's negligent or careless behavior, you should not have to bear the financial or physical costs of the injury on your own.
 The person or entity responsible should compensate you for medical costs, lost income, pain and suffering, and emotional distress.

 Our attorneys can help you to determine what your legal rights are and who you should pursue a claim against after you've suffered traumatic brain injury.
 At Levine Law, our legal team will assist you with every step of your TBI case, from gathering evidence to negotiating a settlement to fighting for your rights in court.
-To learn more about how we can help you, give us a call any time at (303) 333–8000.
+To learn more about how we can help you, give us a call any time at (303) 333-8000 or contact us online.
 Your consultation is free.